Cultural & Historic Interests

 Kompon-ji Temple

-Konpon-ji is one of the sacred sites honoring the Buddhist priest Nichiren, the founder of Nichiren Buddhism, another major Japanese Buddhist stream.
+Kompon-ji is one of the sacred sites honoring the Buddhist priest Nichiren (1222-1282), the founder of Nichiren Buddhism, another major Japanese Buddhist stream.
 He was banished to Sado in 1271 for his criticism of the Kamakura shogunate government.
-During his stay on Sado, he wrote the Kaimokusho (The Opening of Eyes), one of his most important scriptures.
-Konpon-ji, meaning "fundamental".
-The temple was built in 1607 to commemorate his honor and history.
-Admission is 300 yen.
+During his stay on Sado, he wrote the Kaimokusho (The Opening of the Eyes), one of his most important scriptures.
+Kompon means "fundamental".
+This temple was built in 1607 to commemorate his honor and history.
+Admission ¥300.

 Myosen-ji Temple

-Myosen-ji Temple is said to have been built in 1278 by Endo Tamemori, a devout believer of Nichiren's philosophies.
-The temple was originally built at a different site but was moved to its present location in 1589.
+Myosen-ji Temple is said to have been built in 1278 by Endo Tamemori (1189-1279), a devout believer of Nichiren Buddhism.
+The temple was originally built at a different site but was relocated to the present location in 1589.
 Its five-story pagoda tower was built in 1825 by two generations of carpenters and took 30 years to complete.
-Admission free.
+Admission is free.
+The tower is a nationally designated important cultural asset.

 Nashinoki Jizo